AHA ACLS Advanced Cardiac Life Support Initial Certification

 Although arrhythmia recognition will be reviewed, it is expected that the participant will have a working knowledge of EKG rhythms.
 Practice with defibrillators and external pacemaker is included.
 Assessment and care for the patient experiencing an Acute Coronary Syndrome or Stroke will be included in this course.

 Advanced Cardiac Life Support ACLS Initial Certification - CLASSROOM

 American Heart Association

-All AHA ACLS Courses innclude the NEW 2015 ACLS Provider Manual!
+All AHA ACLS Courses includes the NEW 2015 ACLS Provider Manual E-Book!
 (Except for the Skills Sessions)

 Classes are held at Saving American Hearts, Inc 6165 Lehman Drive Suite 202 Colorado Springs, Colorado 80918 (719) 551-1222.

-Upon successful completion of the ACLS Provider course, students will be issued their AHA ACLS Provider Card via mail within 5 to 7 days after class.
+Upon successful completion of the ACLS Provider course, students will be issued their AHA ACLS Provider Card via email within 12 to 24 hours.

 We structure this class to meet all of the AHA guidelines and requirements.
 All scenarios are designed for the work place of the individual participant.
 Our goal is that each participant will feel comfortable in handling life threatening emergencies in their own setting.

 You'll learn the 2015 ACLS Algorithms, drug dosages and usage, how to successfully perform cardioversion, defibrillate and perform external pacing as well as basic CPR, using a bag mask device and an AED.